Skip to content

 finished_at Wall-clock at producer shutdown.

-samples_late Samples that missed their target slot or were dropped under the overflow policy.
+samples_late Recorder-side ticks that missed their target slot or were dropped under the overflow policy; pipe() returns 0 for this field.

 max_drift_ms Largest observed positive drift of an emitted batch.